shane031/klipper-for-cnc/README.md

     - This brings much improvement for noisy ADCs, such as the one in my Arduino UNO.
     - The `samples` config parameter must be set to, at least, `2`.
 I tested it with 5.

+## Contributing: Interested in CNC stuff for Klipper?

-Rather minor modifications in Klippy's core were made to accommodate these features.
-This fork exists because a massive amount of effort is needed to merge new stuff into "main" Klipper.
-Fortunately this means that pull requests would be very welcome here, even for cool but half-baked features.
+Not-so-minor modifications to Klippy's core were made to accommodate these features.

-## Interested in CNC stuff for Klipper?
+Pull requests are very welcome over here, and will be merged quickly.

 Let's chat over here: https://klipper.discourse.group/t/klipper-forks-for-cnc/5698